 It was at this point that the game started to very scary for Steeler fans.
 My uncle called repeatedly, and my mother put him on speakerphone until she realized that all he was doing was yelling something that Maura would translate to "Go Steelers."

-As the Cardinals gained more points and then a slight lead, she got even more worried.
-Unable to watch the game, she instead discovered a new use for her Terrible Towel.
 Poor Mrs. Beall had to tell her what was going on in the last seconds of the game.
 Luckily, the Steelers scored the last touchdown of the game, edging ahead and winning.
 Yay!
 Everyone was very happy--if not for themselves, then at least for my mother and the fact that she did not, in fact, have a heart attack during the game.